jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 [Re-frame](https://github.com/Day8/re-frame) is a Clojurescript library for building React applications.
-While the approach presented here will work regardless of the library or framework you're using, we think it fits Re-frame's data oriented design particularly nicely.
-For a true introduction to Re-frame, check out [Eric Normand's guide]().
-We'll quickly cover the basic pieces of Re-frame:
+While the approach presented here will work regardless of the library or framework you're using, it fits Re-frame's data oriented design particularly nicely.
+For a proper introduction to Re-frame, check out [Eric Normand's guide]().
+We'll quickly cover the basic pieces here.

-* App state
+* Application state
 * Rendering
 * Subscriptions
 * Events

-All of Re-frame's application state is stored in one place -- using a single [Reagent] r/atom.
+All of Re-frame's application state is stored in one place -- using a single [Reagent]() `atom`.
 Any changes to it trigger rendering.
-Rendering in Re-frame is exactly what you'd expect: you use pure functions to generate a representation of the DOM using [Hiccup]() data.
+Rendering in Re-frame is done exactly how you'd expect: you use pure functions to produce a representation of the DOM using [Hiccup]() data.

 ```clojure